rucka/tsconfit2019/slides/slides.md

 ---
 ![](assets/legend.jpg)

----
+^
 we'll analyse the cost of abstractions under two points of view: performance and manteinability

-^
-[G]

 ---